stormdirus2/nox/README.md

 ## Boss Changes

+### Wither..
+* 200% base health (for a total of 600 HP)
+* Rapidly breaks blocks around it
+* Spawns 3 Wither Skeletons every 60 seconds when within a 7 block range of the target

+### Ender Dragon..
+* 300% base health (for a total of 600 HP)
+* Is invulnerable to explosion damage
+* End Crystals within range cannot be damaged unless they are currently connected to the Ender Dragon
+* Dragon Fireballs are faster, fast-acting, and deal double damage
+* Periodically fires Dragon Fireballs, regardless of current phase, when outside a 7 block radius
+* Dragon Fireball phase fires numerous fireballs
+* Attacks much more frequently
+* Stalls much less
+* Charges at the player much more frequently, and for longer
+* Stays in the firebreath phase for half as much time

 ## Golem Changes

 ### All Golems..
 * Projectiles phase through allies
 * +100% base health
 * +100% base follow range

+### Iron Golems..
+* Attack in an AoE around their target (like a sweep attack)

+### Snow Golems..
+* Fire snowballs twice as often
+* Snowballs deal 4 damage
+* +40% max range